Matthew Morgenstern

-Matthew Morgenstern, also known as Moshe Morgenstern (משה מורגנשטרן; born 1968 in London, United Kingdom), is an Israeli linguist and religious studies scholar known for his work on Eastern Aramaic languages, especially Mandaic.
+Matthew Morgenstern, also known as Moshe Morgenstern (משה מורגנשטרן; born 1968), is an Israeli linguist and religious studies scholar known for his work on Eastern Aramaic languages, especially Mandaic.
 He is currently Full Professor in the Department of Hebrew Language and Semitic Linguistics at Tel Aviv University.

 Education

 Matthew Morgenstern was born in London in 1968.
-He obtained his B.A. degree in Social and Political Science from the University of Cambridge in 1990.
+He obtained his BA degree in Social and Political Science from the University of Cambridge in 1990.
 In 1992, he received his Master of Arts degree in Aramaic Bible Translation from the Department of Hebrew and Jewish Studies at University College London.
 In the same year, he immigrated to Israel.

 In Israel, he studied at the Hebrew University of Jerusalem, where he first obtained a Master of Arts degree in Hebrew Language in 1996.
 As a masters student, he was part of a research group that worked on the Dead Sea Scrolls.
 Morgenstern continued his doctoral studies at the Hebrew University of Jerusalem, where he received his doctorate (summa cum laude) in 2002 and completed a thesis titled The Aramaic Language in the Responsa of the Babylonian Geonim.